threefoldfoundation/books/content/tfgrid/theinternet/theinternet.md

 ## The Internet Map

 {{#include internet_map.md}}
->TODO: need to explain how cable go around the world and cary our information
+>TODO: need to explain how cable go around the world and cary our information (done in internet_map, please review)

-## The Role Of Datacenters
+## The Role Of Data Centers

 {{#include internet_datacenters.md}}
->TODO: need to show and explain datacenters
+>TODO: need to show and explain datacenters (done in internet_datacenters, please review)

 ## Bandwidth Is Not Local

 {{#include internet_bandwidth.md}}
->TODO: need to show how bandwidth is not staying local (there is slide already)
+>TODO: need to show how bandwidth is not staying local (there is slide already) (done in internet_bandwidth, please review)